em00k/pisend/README.md

  sends keys to NextPi console (useful for controlling running apps like ModPi)

+ You must .pisend -q before .pisend -U as this will set an internal register.

 .pisend -U
  ** WARNING THIS COULD STOP NEXTPI FROM BOOTING ** swaps baud rate of NextPi between 115,200 and 2Mbit, reboots the pi.
 Use .term to check progress